W^X "refinement"

 pseudo-permission bit code, adding additional code which checks if a syscall is being performed from a writeable page.
 If the page is writeable, the process is killed.

-Moreover, ROP or even ret2libc are still valid options, if only to mprotect
+For non-JIT’ed code, ROP is still a valid options, if only to mprotect

 the write bit away.
 And RETGUARD